 In addition to the curriculum requirements, students must meet the testing requirement to earn a diploma.
 Students must pass all five parts of the Ohio Graduation Tests or receive adequate scores on end of course exams in English language arts (reading and writing), mathematics, science and social studies.
-Alternatively, a student may meet the testing requirements if he or she meets ALL of the following criteria:
+Alternatively, a student may meet the testing requirements if he or she completes one of the following pathways to fulfill the testing requirement: